-Is ADHD good or bad?
+Is ADHD a disorder or a gift?
 Friend or foe?
 Blessing or curse?
-A Gift or a disability?

 But a few years ago, a book came out talking about ADHD being a gift.
-It discussed all the potential positives that come from having ADHD and encouraged our unique minds to be celebrated and worked with instead of against.
-Basically, to learn to use our differences as assets instead of trying to do everything the way neurotypicals do.
+This book discussed all the potential positives that come from having ADHD.
+It encouraged us to celebrate our unique brain and learn to work with it.

-Some took the Gift and ran with it–wanting to lose the disorder discussion entirely, seeing it only as a great blessing.
-Others rejected the idea of ADHD being anything other than a terrible curse that creates pain and destruction anywhere it’s found.
+Others rejected the idea of ADHD being anything other than a terrible curse that creates only destruction.

 And that dichotomy is basically where many still exist today.

 So is ADHD good or bad?
 Blessing or Curse?